gianlucasudano/react-form-with-useReducer/README.md

 - maybe more styling can be done
 - clean up the code
 - check if more memoization can be done
-- validation can be extended and improved
+- validation can be extended and improved (input)

 ## incomplete logic implementation
 - reset form after submit and prevent multiple click / submitting form
+- form validation in "holiday allowance" can fails on changing country after "holiday allowance" is already filled.
+To reproduce:
+    - Selected country ES, Holiday allowance value 45 info color is blue
+    - Select Brazil.
+The info color is still blue.
+Should be red because 45 is major than the allowance in Brazil.
 # Installation

 Download or clone the repo in one folder and install packages